We regret to announce that we are canceling Super Frosty Loomis this year due to lack of sufficient snow.

 Bib pickup is at the Hammond Hill public parking lot, no matter what the weather is like outside.
 And for a snowshoe race, we’re rooting for cold and snowy!
-Please note that in order to maintain physical distancing, the warming hut will not be open for runners to congregate and stay warm.

 The races start and finish in front of the Hammond Hill warming hut, just up the trail from the public parking lot.
 The lot’s address is (roughly) 100 Hammond Hill Road, Freeville, NY 13068.
 Do not follow GPS directions via Harford Road—it is not passable.
-Instead, make sure to come via Irish Settlement Road.
+Instead, come via Irish Settlement Road.